pooriya-jamie/pooriya-jamie.github.io/_pages/about.md

 Proficient in machine learning, I thrive on solving complex problems and leveraging cutting-edge AI techniques to develop practical solutions.

-**Currently, I am looking for graduate study opportunities to advance my research and contribute to building equitable, inclusive, and engaging educational environments.**

 If you’re interested in collaborating on research or educational projects, let’s connect and explore how we can make a positive impact together!